 High places and hiding spots

 In the wild, your kitten’s big cat cousins like to patrol their territory from a high vantage point.
 This keeps them out of the way of predators, and helps them spot potential prey without being seen.
-If possible, choose a room where your new feline friend can hide easily, and where she can get up high.
-By encouraging your kitten to recreate this kind of natural behaviour, you’ll help her settle in more easily.
+If possible, choose a room where your new feline friend can hide easily, and where they can get up high.
+By encouraging your kitten to recreate this kind of natural behaviour, you’ll help them settle in more easily.

 Cats naturally choose a quiet, secluded place to go to the toilet.
 So it’s a good idea to place your kitten’s litter tray in a corner opposite the door.
 Don't forget to have tray liners and a scoop ready, and remember to clean out the tray regularly.
 Cats like to keep themselves clean, and if the tray is dirty your kitten will probably choose to go somewhere else!